Vanherwegentim/CompSciSchakel/Computer_Networks/Computer Networks.md

 ##### The Two Generals Problem

+We have two allied armies on two different hill tops and one enemy army in the valley in between.
+If only 1 allied army attacks, it will lose.
+So the general from one of the armies sends a message to the general on the other hill letting him know when he will attack.
+The problem is that the only to that army is through the valley which is dangerous and the messenger might be captured.
+This would cause the 1st army to attack without the second and lose.
+So the second army sends a confirmation of the first message.
+But this one also may not arrive.
+So now we have our problem, we can never be 100% the other general got the message.
+How many messengers and confirmation messengers we might send.

 We have a partial solution.
 This problem cannot be cleanly solved by the transport layer alone.
 Higher-level protocols must be designed in such a way that they can tolerate abrupt disconnection.
 Where this is unacceptable, we must explore probabilistic approaches.